sunknudsen/privacy-guides/how-to-generate-and-air-gap-pgp-private-keys-using-gnupg-tails-and-yubikey/README.md

 <!--
-Title: How to use YubiKey to store PGP private keys
+Title: How to generate and air gap PGP private keys using GnuPG, Tails and YubiKey
-Description: Learn how to use YubiKey to store PGP private keys.
+Description: Learn how to generate and air gap PGP private keys using GnuPG, Tails and YubiKey.
 Author: Sun Knudsen <https://github.com/sunknudsen>
 Contributors: Sun Knudsen <https://github.com/sunknudsen>
 Reviewers: